rr-codes/PPM-HDR-Viewer/README.md

 - Windows 10, Fall Creators Update 2018 or later
 - NVIDIA GPU
-- A 4K HDR (10 bit) capable monitor (2 for stereo mode)
+- 2 4K HDR (10 bit) capable monitors
 - At least four permutations of a single 4K 10 bit PPM image
 - OpenCV v4.0+, DirectX 11, DirectXTK fork

-Full screen mode is required for proper viewing.

 ### Usage

 In Command Prompt:

 ```
-HDRViewer19.exe [-flicker] [-stereo] path
+HDRViewer19.exe [-flicker] path
 ```

 - `flicker`: flickers between the first and the third permutations of an image at a rate of 100ms
-- `stereo`: opens two windows containing the first and second permutations of an image.
-If both `stereo` and `flicker` are enabled, the second and fourth permutations flicker between themselves.
 - `path`: the absolute path to the directory containing the images.
 It is required that there are four (alphabetically) consecutive permutations of each image in the folder, even if `flicker` and `stereo` are disabled.

-To enter or exit full screen mode, click `Alt + Enter`
+Press the space bar to cycle through the images in `path`.
+To quit the app, press `Esc`

 ### Credits